-One of the most common car accident complaints is a condition called whiplash.
+One of the most common car accident complaints is a whiplash injury.
 Sudden movement, such as a head-on or rear-end collision, results in neck and ligament damage.
 This can lead to pain, swelling, and even temporary vocal cord paralysis.

 Injuries to the trunk and extremities are equally serious and can cause victims to require extensive long-term care.
 Blunt force trauma from a car accident can lead to broken ribs and injured or collapsed lungs.
 If a car accident victim has pre-existing medical conditions, he or she can even go into traumatic cardiac arrest from the crash.
 In some cases, a person may appear fine from the outside but have internal bleeding that presents a life-threatening emergency.

 Finally, car accident victims may incur injuries to their legs, hands, feet, or arms.
 Broken limbs and crush injuries can occur from the force of two cars striking against one another or from the impact of a limb hitting the steering wheel or dashboard.